-In all cases, the values sorted are random 32-bit numbers.
-The input to each algorithm is a random array of integers.
+Except for the rightmost columns, the input to each algorithm is a random array of integers.
 This affects the timing for some of the sorting algorithms.
 For example, Selection Sort is not being used to best advantage because the record size is small, so it does not get the best possible showing.
 The Radix Sort implementation certainly takes advantage of this key range in that it does not look at more digits than necessary.
 On the other hand, it was not optimized to use bit shifting instead of division, even though the bases used would permit this.

 The various sorting algorithms are shown for lists of sizes 10, 100, 1000, 10,000, 100,000, and 1,000,000.
-The final two columns of each figure show the performance for the algorithms when run on inputs of size 10,000 where the numbers are in ascending (sorted) and descending (reverse sorted) order, respectively.
+The final two columns of each table show the performance for the algorithms on inputs of size 10,000 where the numbers are in ascending (sorted) and descending (reverse sorted) order, respectively.
 These columns demonstrate best-case performance for some algorithms and worst-case performance for others.
-These columns also show that for some algorithms, the order of input has little effect.
+They also show that for some algorithms, the order of input has little effect.

 These figures show a number of interesting results.
-As expected, the $\mathrm{O}(n^2)$ sorts are quite poor performers for large arrays.
+As expected, the $O(n^2)$ sorts are quite poor performers for large arrays.
 Insertion Sort is by far the best of this group, unless the array is already reverse sorted.
-Shellsort is clearly superior to any of these $\mathrm{O}(n^2)$ sorts for lists of even 100 elements.
+Shellsort is clearly superior to any of these $O(n^2)$ sorts for lists of even 100 elements.
 Optimized Quicksort is clearly the best overall algorithm for all but lists of 10 elements.
 Even for small arrays, optimized Quicksort performs well because it does one partition step before calling Insertion Sort.
 Compared to the other $O(n \log n)$ sorts, unoptimized Heapsort is quite slow due to the overhead of the class structure.
 When all of this is stripped away and the algorithm is implemented to manipulate an array directly, it is still somewhat slower than mergesort.
-In general, optimizating the various algorithms makes a noticible improvement for larger array sizes.
+In general, optimizing the various algorithms makes a noticeable improvement for larger array sizes.